sshshana/robo-advisor/README.md

 The stock data retrieved through Alpha Vantage will be stored as a CSV file under the subdirectory called "data".
 The CSV file will be named as, for example, "stockdata_AAPL.csv".

+The application will calcaulte the annualized return based on the most recent

 Here are some important tips that will help you use this application effectively: